Caroline Trentini: Rise to prominence 2005- present

+In early 2015, Trentini was hired as the face of Brazilian premium footwear brand Carrano for its 2016 Spring/Summer and Fall/Winter campaigns.
+She starred in the Spring/Summer 2016 advertisements photographed by Fabio Bartelt and styled by Heleno Manoel, and also appeared in the brand’s Winter 2016 campaign.

-Caroline was ranked one of the Top 50 models and she is an industry icon according to Models Dot website.
+Caroline was ranked one of the Top 50 models and she is an industry icon according to Models.com website.

+In recent years, Trentini has continued to be active on the international fashion circuit.
+In March 2025 she walked for Balmain during Paris Fashion Week under creative director Olivier Rousteing, drawing media attention to her continued presence in major runway shows.

+She also appeared on the runway at the Metrópoles Catwalk in November 2025, where she walked for designer Lucila Pena, showcasing contemporary Brazilian fashion.

+In July 2024, she opened the Herchcovitch & Alexandre show at Casa de Criadores in São Paulo, highlighting her ongoing involvement with Brazil’s fashion scene.

+Trentini has also participated in editorial projects and interviews reflecting on her long career, including a 2025 series of discussions about longevity in fashion published by Vogue Brasil as part of the magazine’s 50th anniversary features.

 Personal life

-Trentini dated photographer Victor Demarchelier, son of legendary French photographer Patrick Demarchelier for about three years.
+Trentini dated photographer Victor Demarchelier, son of French photographer Patrick Demarchelier for about three years.
 Immediately after breaking up with Demarchelier, in early 2010, she got back together with Brazilian photographer Fabio Bartelt, who was her first boyfriend.

 On 29 October 2011, both Trentini and Bartelt announced they were engaged.
 On 3 March 2012, Bartelt and Trentini were married on a church in Itajaí, Santa Catarina, Brazil.

-They have two sons: Bento Jacob Trentini Bartelt (born 9 August 2013) and Benoah Jacob (born 2 June 2016).
+They have two sons: Bento Jacob Trentini Bartelt and Benoah Jacob.